Indra55/bajaj-hackathon/README.md

 ## 📘 About

-PolicyEval-GPT is a FastAPI-based service that answers questions about documents with high precision.
+UniRAG is a FastAPI-based service that answers questions about documents with high precision.
 It intelligently detects document type and domain, routes queries to the right analysis pipeline, and uses FAISS vector search with Gemini embeddings to deliver concise, accurate answers.
 Optimized for both small and large documents, and built for real-world production use.

 ---